Thoughts and Questions

 “The log is just behind you Lion, do you think that you can walk backward over it?” yelled Dorothy.

-The Lion did not take his eyes from the approaching creatures, he turned to face them head on.
+The Lion did not take his eyes off the approaching creatures, he turned to face them head-on.
 Then Dorothy saw that he took a step back, his hind foot feeling for the tree.
 Once his foot was on it, Dorothy saw the claws of his back foot extend deeply into the bark.

 The bodies of the Kalidahs emerged from the forest.
-The one on the right was smaller than the other but even still stood several heads taller than Lion
+The one on the right was smaller than the other but still stood several heads taller than the Lion.

-They had smalll, alert, rounded ears on the tops of their heads.
-Their noses were broad like the lions, but they had no mane and their stripes extended down their face and into a coarse bushy hair that hung from the rest of their bodies.
+They had small, alert, rounded ears on the tops of their heads.
+Their noses were broad like the lions, but they had no mane, and their stripes extended down their face and into a coarse bushy hair that hung from the rest of their bodies.